kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 > This type of file isn't required in an addon.

 Through the above introduction, we know that the Definition of an addon usually should be supported by a Kubernetes operator.
 The operator should be defined in a KubeVela application and installed by KubeVela application controller.
 So the function of application description file is describing this application.
-Application description file contains two type of file: application template file (template.yaml or template.cue) and resources files which under `resources/` folder.
+Application description file contains two types of file: application template file (template.yaml or template.cue) and resources files which under `resources/` folder.

 The content of a YAML typed file must be a Kubernetes object manifest, so you can use the simplest way to define a KubeVela application that may contain several components, policies, or workflow.
 If you choose to use CUE to define application description files the addon will have these abilities:

 * Utilize the flexible and concise syntax of the CUE language, rich built-in functions and its parameter verification capabilities, to render and deploy the application and auxiliary resources with parameters and metadata of addon.
 * An addon may contain multiple Definitions and CRD Operators, they can be selectively installed according to parameters of addon.

-[Write application description files with YAML](./addon-yaml) will discuss how to use YAML define application of the addon.
+[YAML application description file](./addon-yaml) will introduce how to use YAML define application of addon.
-[Write application description files with CUE](./addon-cue) will discuss how to use CUE define the application of the addon.
+[CUE application description file](./addon-cue) will introduce how to use CUE define the application of addon.

-The above is a complete introduction to how to make an addon, you can find the complete description of the above-mentioned addon in this [catalog](https://github.com/kubevela/catalog/tree/master/experimental/addons/example) example.
+The above is a complete introduction to how to make an addon, you can find the complete description of the above-mentioned addon in [catalog](https://github.com/kubevela/catalog/tree/master/experimental/addons/example).

 ## Install Addon Locally